John-R-Wallace-NOAA/rgit/README.md

 Example usage:

 Look at the git() wrapper function from this repo and show how it could be pushed back to here (with the correct permissions):
+    # Use with GitHub

-    # Set the repoPath to the one you will be using.
+    # Set the GitHub repoPath to the one you will be using.
     repoPath <- "John-R-Wallace-NOAA/rgit"

-    # Pull the file directly from GitHub with all comments shown and long line width
+    # Pull the file directly from GitHub to view with all comments shown and long line width
+    #    (functions installed with the remotes or devtools packages have comments stripepd and a short line width)
     S(git)

     # Pull and save 'git.R' to the working directory [getwd()].